Shailesh1808/GenScan/docs/source/garak.generators.nvcf.rst

-garak.generators.nvcf
+genscan.generators.nvcf
 =====================

-This garak generator is a connector to NVIDIA Cloud Functions.
+This genscan generator is a connector to NVIDIA Cloud Functions.
 It permits fast and flexible generation.

 NVCF functions work by sending a request to an invocation endpoint, and then polling a status endpoint until the response is received.
-The cloud function is described using a UUID, which is passed to garak as the ``model_name``.
-API key should be placed in environment variable ``NVCF_API_KEY`` or set in a garak config.
+The cloud function is described using a UUID, which is passed to genscan as the ``model_name``.
+API key should be placed in environment variable ``NVCF_API_KEY`` or set in a genscan config.
 For example:

 .. code-block::

    export NVCF_API_KEY="example-api-key-xyz"
-   garak -m nvcf -n 341da0d0-aa68-4c4f-89b5-fc39286de6a1
+   genscan -m nvcf -n 341da0d0-aa68-4c4f-89b5-fc39286de6a1

 Configuration